Admitting now

 • 01

-Benzodiazepine-tapered withdrawal management under psychiatric supervision.
-Vitamin B-complex (particularly thiamine) supplementation to prevent neurological complications.
+sedative-supervised withdrawal management under psychiatric supervision.
+Vitamin B-complex (particularly support) supplementation to prevent neurological complications.
 Continuous monitoring of vitals and withdrawal scoring throughout the detox window.

 • 02